ChicagoHAI/idea-explorer/ARCHITECTURE_AND_ROADMAP.md

 What metrics capture research quality beyond task completion?
 How do we evaluate if an agent "did due diligence"?
 Current work like [MechEvalAgents](https://github.com/ChicagoHAI/MechEvalAgents) is exploring this space.

-### 2. Building Meta-Intelligence
+### 2. Metacognition and Self-Reflection

 Can agents learn when to search vs. rely on training?
 How do we teach "knowing what you don't know"?
+This is fundamentally about metacognition—the ability to monitor and regulate one's own cognitive processes.
+Current agents lack self-reflection capabilities to recognize when they're outside their expertise or when their approach not grounded.
 This likely can't be solved with prompting alone—it may require architectural changes or new training approaches.

 ### 3. Generalizing Error Prevention